 Cleaning empty fields is done throughout the year so that they can be planned in the future.
-This can be done from spring to fall.
-After a field has had trees in it, it takes many hours to prepare it for use again.
+This can be done from Spring to Fall.
 First, we clearcut the remaining mature trees that are not sellable.
-Then, using a machine called a rooter we drag up the stumps and roots left in the field.
+Then, using a machine called a “rooter” we drag up the stumps and roots left in the field.
 Then, we walk over the field and throw it all onto a trailer.
 Once the field has been gone over, we repeat the process again and again until the field is finally clean.
 We usually have to walk over a field at least 8 times before it is clean enough to plant new trees in.

 We do not have every field in use all of the time.
 We leave certain fields fallow, so that the soil can have a rest and grubs and wireworms can be eliminated.
 This is an old practice taught in the scriptures that we are bringing back to our operation.